Go to: Getting Started | Accessing the System | PDF | Rules and Procedures | Technical Issues

 Q: How do I sign for another attorney?

-You sign for another attorney electronically the same way you sign for another attorney in paper cases.
-Pursuant to Rule 83.1(c)(2), you may sign for another attorney by signing his or her name ("s/[attorney’s name]") followed by your name ("by s/[your name]").
+Pursuant to Rule 83.1(c)(2), you may sign for another attorney by signing his or her name ("s/[attorney's name]") followed by your name ("by s/[your name]").
 For example: s/John Doe by s/Jane Doe.
 Just remember to add the "s/" prior to both names.

 Q: I am trying to file a document but I keep getting this error message: "ERROR: Document is malformed or contains code which may cause an external action (such as launching an application).
 This PDF document cannot be accepted."
 What should I do?